Tax Issues

 Federal Excise Tax on Tobacco and Nicotine Products

-Excise taxes are seen as discouraging certain behaviors, but they are also extremely regressive, taking a larger percentage of income from low-income earners than from high-income earners, and this point is antithetical to the Biden Administration’s populist approach to evening the score for lower income Americans through the tax system.
+BACKGROUND: Excise taxes are seen as discouraging certain behaviors, but they are also extremely regressive, taking a larger percentage of income from low-income earners than from high-income earners.

 The often-used health argument for taxing of non-combustible nicotine products doesn’t hold up – all the innovative products - vapor products, heated tobacco, snus and nicotine pouches - are all thought to be considerably less harmful than cigarettes.
 Encouraging adult smokers to switch should not be discouraged or disincentivized.

-STATUS: The nicotine tax was removed from Build Back Better.
-CDA will monitor future tax bills closely for any increases in taxes on products distributed by CDA members.
+STATUS: A nicotine tax provision was removed from President Biden’s Build Back Better plan several years ago.
+Legislation has been introduced in both the House and Senate more recently that would increase and expand the federal excise tax on tobacco and nicotine, although none of the bills have come under review.
+CDA will monitor all future tax bills closely for any increases in taxes on products distributed by CDA members.

 Estate Tax